Challenges and Opportunities for Transformative Therapeutic Development for Ovarian Cancer

 To help reduce transportation costs, the Foundation tries to group travelers on shuttle vans rather than providing transportation for single travelers.
 The times below are not exclusive but represent times that we hope to have shuttles leave the airport.

-The Monterey Regional Airport (MRY) is the preferred airport as it is only 20 minutes from the meeting location.
+The Monterey Regional Airport (MRY) is the preferred airport as it is only 20 minutes from the venue.

-• Departures from the meeting venue - Sunday around 10 AM
+• Departures from the venue at approximately 10:00 AM

 TRAVEL FORMS DUE: